Ollilai/Kammi/LANDING_PAGE_SPEC.md

 > Kammi is a minimalist writing sanctuary.
 No distractions.
 No clutter.
 Just you and your words.

 ### Features
 > **Greets you by name**
 > "Good evening, Olli."
-Kammi knows when you arrive and welcomes you warmly.
+Kammi knows when you arrive.
 >
 > **Saves every word**
-> Auto-saves continuously to your Documents folder.
+> Auto-saves continuously.
 Your work is always safe.
 >
+> **Browse your sessions**
+> Return to any piece you've started.
+Rename files freely.
-> **Resume anytime**
+>
-> Close the app mid-sentence.
-Come back tomorrow.
-Pick up exactly where you left off.
+> **Make it yours**
+> Three curated themes, or save your own custom setup.

-### Download Section
+### Download
 > **Start writing today.**
-> Free.
-No sign-up.
-No cloud.
-Your words stay on your computer.
+> Free to try. $9 to keep forever.
+No subscriptions.

 ---

-## Pages Needed

-1. **Home** (landing page) — Hero, features, download, footer
-2. **Privacy Policy** — Simple page, placeholder text is fine for now
-3. **Support** — Just an email link: `support@kammi.app` (or your email)

----

-## Technical Notes
-- Mobile responsive (but focus on desktop — that's where writers download apps)
-- Dark mode by default (matches the app)
-- Fast, lightweight — no heavy animations or videos
-- Download buttons can link to GitHub Releases for now (or placeholder `#`)

----

-## Reference Screenshot
-The app looks like this when opened:
-- Fullscreen dark background (`#1a1a1a`)
-- Centered greeting: "Good evening, Olli" in italic Georgia
-- Below: "Continue your last piece" / "Start new"
-- Writing mode: Just a blinking cursor on a blank page

----

-## Summary for Lovable
+## Summary
-Build a single-page landing site for "Kammi" — a minimalist writing app.
-Use the dark warm color palette above, Georgia font, and elegant minimal design.
-Include a hero with download CTA, optional features section, and footer with privacy/support links.
-The vibe should feel like a cozy, literary sanctuary.
+Single-page landing site for Kammi — minimalist writing app.
+Dark warm palette (Midnight theme), Georgia font, elegant minimal design.
+Hero with download CTA, features highlighting session picker and custom themes, and footer with privacy/support links.
+The vibe: cozy, literary sanctuary.